 Tinder is the most popular dating app in the world, with tens of millions of people using it to look for love.
-Tinder takes much of the stress and anxiety out of meeting new people, by adding the matching and chatting process before any real-world dates take place.
-This gives people a chance to get to know one another without any serious consequences for failure, which encourages everybody to open up and explore whether they are compatible in safety and privacy before deciding whether to meet up for real.
+Tinder takes much of the stress and anxiety out of meeting new people by adding the matching and chatting process before any real-world dates take place.
+This gives people a chance to get to know one another without any serious consequences for failure.
+This encourages everybody to open up and explore whether they are compatible in the safety and privacy of their own home before deciding whether to meet up for real.
 The Tinder community overall is friendly and welcoming, and it’s relatively easy to meet new people and make real connections with them.

 Being on Tinder can be a lot of fun, whether you’re looking to meet your next significant other, or just want to flirt and find a few potential dates or one-night flings.
 As you swipe through the app, sliding left and right to match with potential romantic partners, Tinder’s algorithm matches you with new people in your community and lets you browse their profiles.
 When you finally do make a match, you can start messaging with each other instantly, testing the waters and finding out whether you’re compatible.